rust-lang/rfcs/text/0000-feature-descriptions-doc-cfg.md

 `rustdoc` will gain the `--config-file` argument that can point to a `rustdoc.toml` formatted file.
 The name `rustdoc.toml` is not required.

-If argument length would be exceeded with the `--json-config` option, `Cargo` can create a temporary `rustdoc.toml` in the target build folder and point `rustdoc` to it.
+Alternative for long args: `Cargo` could create a temporary `rustdoc.toml` in the target build folder and point `rustdoc` to it.

 The arguments `--json-config` and `--config-file` can be specified more than once, later invocations will just overwrite previous configuration.